betaglot/betaglot/docs/dev/Graphik/Dev_Shkema.md

 #### RelativeValue

 - TallPersonBeta
-    - "That ContactSurface isn't useful for me"
+    - "That Contact isn't useful for me"
     - TeamPlant

 #### ViaValue